Conway's Game of Life in Go: A Step-by-Step Guide

 }

-2. Initialize the Game Grid
+2. Initialise the Grid

 func NewGrid(width, height int, initialLiveCells [][2]int) Grid {